eea/eea.rancher.catalog/templates/taskman/11/README.md

 14) Test e-mails using mailtrap on the folowing address: http://YOUR_TASKMAN_DEV_HOST:EXPOSED_PORT

+15) Configure drawio development url here: https:/YOUR_TASKMAN_DEV_HOST/settings/plugin/redmine_drawio ( needs to be done only if database was copied from production)

 ### First time installation of the Taskman stack on Production